andresmgomez/profile-user-card/README.md

 ## Random Generated Profile

 An html5 web page that generates a random profile user.
-This project will be upgraded to latest versions of Bootstrap and Fontawesome.
+This project will be upgraded to latest versions of Bootstrap and FontAwesome.

 ### Build with